Special EventsNewAccess to the Railway Timetable Tel: 01825 720825 You're on the Bluebell Railway web site

 At weekends there are usually representatives of all the other volunteer projects about.
 The following is a rough list of the current project leaders and their work areas.
 All will be pleased to welcome additional help; just turn up from 10am.

-David Wigley leads a team rebuilding the ex-Hastings line Maunsell brake No.3687.
+David Wigley and Tony Clements lead a team completing the restoration of ex-Hastings line Maunsell brake No. 3687, on weekends and Wednesday evening.

-Finally, Chris Cooper and Tom Lawson lead an invaluable group keeping our service stock clean.
+Finally, Tom Lawson leads an invaluable group keeping our service stock clean.

 As a working volunteer there is very little you "must" do, although we do take safety seriously.
 To start with you must be a member of the Bluebell Railway Preservation Society (ask at station booking offices) and you must "sign in" in the book kept on the lectern next to the mess room before starting work each time you arrive (and sign out again when you stop work).
 Both of these are to ensure that you are covered by the railway's insurance.